-RESET.
-Reset (input, active Low).
-A Low RESET disables both receivers and transmitters, forces TxDA and TxDB marking, forces the modem controls High, and disables all interrupts.
-The control registers must be rewritten after the SIO is reset and before data is transmitted or received.
+TxDA and TxDB marking, forces the modem controls High and disables all interrupts.
+The control registers must be rewritten after the SIO is reset and

 RTSA, RTSB.
-Request To Send (outputs, active Low).
-When the RTS bit in Write Register 5 (Figure 14) is set, the RTS output goes Low.
+Request To Send (Outputs, Active Low).
+When the RTS\bit in Write Register 5 (figure 14) is set, the RTS output goes Low.
 When the RTS bit is reset in the Asynchronous mode, the output goes High after the transmitter is empty.
 In Synchronous modes, the RTS pin strictly follows the state of the RTS bit.
 Both pins can be used as general-purpose outputs.

 SYNCA, SYNCB.
-Synchronization (bidirectional, active Low).
+Synchronization (Inputs/Outputs, Active Low).
 These pins can act either as inputs or outputs.
 In the asynchronous receive mode, they are inputs similar to CTS and DCD.
-In this mode, the transitions on these lines affect the state of the Sync/Hunt status bits in Read Register 0 (Figure 13), but have no other function.
+In this mode, the transitions on these lines affect the state of the Sync/Hunt status bits in Read Register 0 (figure 14), but have no other function.
 In the External Sync mode, these lines also act as inputs.
 When external synchronization is achieved, SYNC must be driven Low on the second rising edge of RxC after that rising edge of RxC on which the last bit of the sync character was received.
 In other words, after the sync pattern is detected, the external logic must wait for two full Receive Clock cycles to activate the SYNC input.
 Once SYNC is forced Low, it should be kept Low until the CPU informs the external synchronization detect logic that synchronization has been lost or a new message is about to start.
 Character assembly begins on the rising edge of RxC that immediately precedes the falling edge of SYNC in the External Sync mode.